grosscorporation/verymail/readme.md

 ```

-If an email addresses domain is legit then the object returned will include an `isValid` key that will be set to `true` as well as an `mxArray` key with all the MX record information for the valid domain.
+If an email addresses domain is verymail then the object returned will include an `isValid` key that will be set to `true` as well as an `mxArray` key with all the MX record information for the valid domain.

 If the domain has no MX or cannot resolve any MX then it will return `isValid` as `false`.